Hydroxymethylfurfural: Quantification

-Today, HPLC with UV-detection is the reference-method (e.g. DIN 10751-3).
+Today, HPLC with UV-detection is the reference-method (e.g. DIN 10751–3).
 Classic methods for the quantification of HMF in food use photometry.
 The method according to White is a differential UV-photometry with and without sodium bisulfite-reduction of HMF.
-Winkler photometric method is a colour-reaction using p-toluidine and barbituric acid (DIN 10751-1).
+Winkler photometric method is a colour-reaction using p-toluidine and barbituric acid (DIN 10751–1).
 Photometric test may be unspecific as they may detect also related substances, leading to higher results than HPLC-measurements.
 Test-kits for rapid analyses are also available (e.g. Reflectoquant HMF, Merck KGaA).

 Other

 HMF is an intermediate in the titration of hexoses in the Molisch's test.
 In the related Bial's test for pentoses, the hydroxymethylfurfural from hexoses may give a muddy-brown or gray solution, but this is easily distinguishable from the green color of pentoses.

-AMF, acetoxymethyl furfural, is also bio-derived green platform chemicals as an alternative to HMF.
+Acetoxymethyl furfural (AMF) is also bio-derived green platform chemicals as an alternative to HMF.